 This category includes non-derivative financial assets that have been designated as such or are not classified in any of the three previous categories.
 They are measured at fair value through equity, namely the fair value reserve.
 The fair value gains or losses accumulated in this reserve are reclassified to profit or loss only when the financial asset is effectively transferred, or if there is objective evidence that there has been a significant and prolonged decline in fair value.
-The classified to profit or loss only when the financial asset is effectively transferred, or if there is objective evidence that there has been a significant and prolonged decline in fair value.

-sification as a current or non-current asset depends on management's intentions and on the actual marketability of an asset: assets that are expected to be realised within one year are classified as current assets.
+The classification as a current or non-current asset depends on management's intentions and on the actual marketability of an asset: assets that are expected to be realised within one year are classified as current assets.